Dongseo University: Campuses

 Dongseo University has two campuses in Busan, South Korea.
 Its main campus is located near Jurye Station in the Sasang District of the city.
 This campus covers an area of 82 acres and has 31 buildings.

 The second Busan campus is commonly referred to as the Centum Campus due to its location in the Centum City area of the Haeundae District.
 This campus opened in 2012 and is the main site of the Im Kwon Taek College of Film and Media Arts and the Division of Tourism.
 The campus is situated in an 18-story building with an overall area of 16,532 square meters.

-Dongseo University also operates branch campuses with partner institutions in China and the U.S., to each of which it sends 100 students annually as part of its Study Abroad Programs.
+Dongseo University also operates branch campuses with in the U.S. and China.
+Dongseo University operates a campus at Hope International University in Fullerton, California to which the university sends 100 students annually.
+It also operates a campus at Zhongnan University of Economics and Law in China to which the university sends 200 students annually.

-The branch campus in China is located in Wuhan at Zhongnan University of Economics and Law (ZUEL).
-DSU and ZUEL jointly run the Korea-China New Media Institute, a 4-year college formerly named the Korea-China International Education Institute.
-This campus was established in 2011.

-The branch campus in the U.S. is located in Fullerton, California at Hope International University.
-Dongseo University also offers an Advanced Business Management Program through the U.S. campus, which was established in 2011.

-Partner institutions

-Dongseo University has signed Memorandums of Agreement with 215 institutions in 38 countries.

 International programs

-In addition to the Study Abroad Programs operated through its branch campuses, Dongseo University participates in various other international programs.
-Many of these are run in connection with fellow Asian University Presidents Forum members.

 Active programs include Global Access Asia, an online credit-based course sharing platform; Asia Summer Program, a 3-week credit-based summer program; CAMPUS Asia, a student mobility program operated with Guangdong University of Foreign Studies in China and Ritsumeikan University in Japan; and Dongseo Asia Initiatives Program, a short-term program enabling teams of students to conduct independent research projects abroad in Asia.